PritiSheoran/AIW-Infra-Migration/Labfiles/module1-exercise4.md

 In this exercise, you will complete the following tasks:

 - Task 1: Using VM Scale Sets to Drive Business Resiliency
-- Task 2: Azure auto manage
+- Task 2: Azure Automanage

 ## Task 1: Using VM Scale Sets to Drive Business Resiliency